fantinuoli/Local-NMT/README.md

-# Local-NMT: Running a pre-trained Machine Translation engine with UI on your local computer
+# Local-NMT: Run a pre-trained Machine Translation engine with UI on your local computer

 ## Installation